 The ingredients for making fasolia is very simple.
 Besides the green beans all you need is onion, garlic, salt, black pepper, and a little olive oil to cook.

 Start by heating olive oil in a skillet on medium heat.
-Add the chopped onion, season with salt, and sauté until golden and lightly caramelized, stirring occasionally.
+Add the chopped onion and season with salt to bring out the moisture and he’ll break it down.
+Sauté until golden and lightly caramelized, stirring occasionally.
 Then add minced garlic and cook for a couple minutes until fragrant.
 Add chopped tomatoes and cook, covered, until tomatoes begin to break down.
 Season with black pepper.

 The Taste of Tradition